E-Sh4rk/sstt/README.md

 # Simple Set-Theoretic Types (SSTT) library

 SSTT is an OCaml library for manipulating set-theoretic types ([documentation](https://e-sh4rk.github.io/sstt/doc/)).
+**Disclaimer: this library is a work in progress and is subject to breaking change.**

 Currently, it supports the following type constructors:
 - Atoms